 In a city as steeped in food as New York City, brunch has invariably become something more than a throwaway weekend tradition.
-It’s a religion and a sport, one where the intention might be to cure a hangover or merely jump-start a productive weekend.
+It’s a religion and a sport, one where the intention might be to cure a hangover or jump-start a food-themed mini-break.
 From now on, we hope you’ll spend the rest of your weekends motivating yourself to get out of bed, hop on the subway and have brunch at one of these 25 restaurants in New York City.

 One of Chinatown’s most authentic restaurants, Nom Wah does tea the proper way.
 It has a great vintage vibe since it dates all the way back to the 1920s.
 Their drink menu also includes beer and wine.